General info

 To pass the exam the student needs to complete an individual project of data science and discuss it orally:

-the project analyzes a meaningful case study chosen by the candidate
+the project is done individually and analyzes a meaningful case study chosen by the candidate

-the project is discussed orally on the day of the exam using a presentation of at most 30 minutes.
-See the presentation as the tip of the iceberg of your work (in particular, do not add code to the presentation)
+the project is discussed orally on the day of the exam using a presentation of at most 20 minutes.
+See the presentation as the tip of the iceberg of your work.
+During the presentation, the candidate will be asked to show and comment the code of the project

 Last updated